2020mkruppa/Astronomy-Visualizations/partiview/Narration Script.md

 ## Introduce Transit Method
 In 1999, astronomers were able to confirm the existance of the exoplanet HD 209458b using a new detection technique, the transit method.
-This exoplanet is 159 light-years from us, and is a Hot Jupiter (?).
+This exoplanet is 159 light-years from us, and is a Hot Jupiter.
 This characteristic makes it a candidate for radial velocity detection, and indeed it was originally discovered this way.
 However, it is also detectable using the transit method technique.

 Normally, the light intensity coming from a star is constant, at least on a month to month timescale.
 However, an orbiting exoplanet might periodically